GWang0122/latent_diffusion/README.md

 # latent_diffusion
-Implementation of a Latent Diffusion
+Implementation of a Latent Diffusion, edited from https://keras.io/examples/generative/ddim/